 Kawasaki syndrome or disease is a febrile vasculitic syndrome that comes as an acute illness and appears in early childhood.
-There are other names for the disease such as infantile periarteritis nodosa as well as mucocutaneous lymph node syndrome.
-The disorder was first described in 1967 in Japan by Dr. Tomisaku Kawasaki.
+It is also known as infantile periarteritisnodosa and mucocutaneous lymph node syndrome.
+The disorder was first reported in 1967 in Japan by Dr. Tomisaku Kawasaki.

 Pathophysiology of Kawasaki Syndrome

 Even though the obvious and prominent features of the disorder are mucocutaneous.
 The syndrome is best recognized as a generalized vasculitis involving small to medium arteries.
 It affects mainly the coronary vessels; however, it may also affect any other artery, vein or capillary.

 In the early stages of the disorder, the vascular media, as well as the endothelial cells, become edematous; however, the internal elastic lamina will remain intact at this stage.

 An influx of neutrophils will occur after 7–9 days from the onset of the fever, which will be followed by a proliferation of IgA-producing plasma cells and cytotoxic lymphocytes.